Part I - This is the first of a series on the great Chiricahua Apache chief, Cochise, and his part in the fascinating history of Southern Arizona.

 - John Clum founded the Tombstone Epitaph newspaper in 1880.
 The next year he became Tombstone's first mayor and supported the Earps in their fight with The Cowboys.
 However, before his Tombstone days, Clum was a young Indian Agent at the San Carlos Apache Reservation.
 The Apaches had a name for him that translated to "Turkey Gobbler" for the way Clum pompously strutted about the Res.

-- General George Crook, Commander of the Department of Arizona, considered General Oliver Howard a "pompous religious fanatic".
+- General George Crook, commander of the Department of Arizona, considered General Oliver Howard a "pompous religious fanatic".
 However, in following Tom Jeffords to talk peace with Cochise - without his soldiers - Howard was certainly brave.
 Presumably, he thought he was on a "Mission From God".

-- Taza, eldest son of Cochise, became chief upon his father's death.
+- Taza, the eldest son of Cochise, became chief upon his father's death.
 In September 1876 Chief Taza was one of a delegation of Apaches taken to Washington D.C. for a visit.
 This was one means the Americans used to show the might of the United States and the futility of resistance.
 While in Washington, Taza died of pneumonia.
 His younger brother, Naiche, then became the last hereditary chief of the Chiricahua Apaches.
 Naiche fought with Geronimo until they surrendered in 1886.
 Both were exiled to Florida as prisoners-of-war.

 - Tom Jeffords died 40 years after the death of Cochise and is buried in the Evergreen Cemetery in Tucson, Arizona.